About the Artist

 Donna Marie’ songs and stories are featured on three CD’s – Baptism at Second Creek, Stories of Christmas, and Faith of our Fathers.

-After high school, she continued her performance training at the Peabody Conservatory of Music in Baltimore, MD where she was a member of the Peabody Opera Theater for three seasons and studied with Metropolitan Opera soprano Marilyn Cotlow.
+A vocal prodigy, she began private vocal study in high school, studying for four years with Dr. James Fleming of Concord College (WV).and then training on a vocal scholarship at the Peabody Conservatory of Music in Baltimore, MD where she was a member of the Peabody Opera Theater for three seasons and the private student of Metropolitan Opera soprano Marilyn Cotlow.